QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	1025		WATERDENSITY // design density, used for flooded member mass calcs

-	true 		ISFLOATING //if the structure is fixed the joint coordinates are assigned in a coordinate system with O(0,0,0) at the mudline, for floaters O(0,0,0) is at the MSL and marks the floaters's NP
+	true 		ISFLOATING //if the structure is fixed, the joint coordinates are assigned in a coordinate system with O(0,0,0) at the mudline, for floaters O(0,0,0) is at the MSL and marks the floaters's NP

 	100 		ADVANCEDBUOYANCY //using an advanced discretization technique (N must be a square int number) to calculate buoyancy of partially submerged members, especially usefull if "lying" cylinders are used to generate the draft